HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn you say “a little time.”
+I am happy to lean “ a defect socially” is better.

 ★★★★★